laravel/docs/middleware.md

         'verified' => \Illuminate\Auth\Middleware\EnsureEmailIsVerified::class,
     ];

-Once the middleware alias has been defined in the HTTP kernel, you may use the alias when assigning middlware to routes:
+Once the middleware alias has been defined in the HTTP kernel, you may use the alias when assigning middleware to routes:

     Route::get('/profile', function () {
         // ...